Nursing Madonna: Lactatio Bernardi

 Saint Bernard receiving milk from the breast of the Virgin Mary.
 The scene is a legend which allegedly took place at Speyer Cathedral in 1146.

 A variant, known as the Lactation of St Bernard (Lactatio Bernardi in Latin, or simply Lactatio) is based on a miracle or apparition to Saint Bernard of Clairvaux, wherein the Virgin sprinkled her milk on his lips (some versions show him awake in prayer before an image of the Madonna, while others have him asleep).
-He usually kneels before a Madonna Lactans, and as the Child Jesus takes a break from feeding, the Virgin squeezes her breast and the saint is hit with a squirt of the holy milk, often shown travelling an impressive distance.
+He usually kneels before a Madonna Lactans, and as the Child Jesus sits on Her lap, the Virgin squeezes milk from Her breast which is received by the saint.
 The milk was variously said to have given him wisdom, shown that the Virgin was also his spiritual mother (and to mankind in general), or cured an eye infection.
 In this form the Nursing Madonna survived into Baroque art, and sometimes the Rococo, as in the high altar at Kloster Aldersbach.